zhumingpassional/RLSolver/README.md

 [SCIP](https://www.scipopt.org/index.php#welcome) is a well-known open-source solver, and its simplex is commonly used in "learn to branch/cut".
 If users do not have Gurobi licenses, SCIP is a good choice since it is __open-source and free__.
 Although its performance is not as good as Gurobi, we recommend to use SCIP if users do not have Gurobi licenses.

-## Other Solvers

-[COPT](https://www.copt.de/): a mathematical optimization solver for large-scale problems.

-[CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-optimizer): a high-performance mathematical programming solver for linear programming, mixed integer programming, and quadratic programming.

-[Xpress](https://www.fico.com/en/products/fico-xpress-optimization): an extraordinarily powerful, field-installable Solver Engine.

-[BiqMac](https://biqmac.aau.at/): a solver only for binary quadratic or maxcut.
-Users should upload txt file, but the response time is not guaranteed.
-If users use it, we recommend to [download](https://biqmac.aau.at/) the sources and run it by local computers.

 ## Store Results

 Results will be written to a file result.txt in the folder "result".
 The first column is the node, and the second column is the label of classified set.
 For example,